mlacarrasco/mlacarrasco.github.io/_projects/9_project.md

 ---
 layout: page
 title: Multiple View Visual Inspection
 description: This project aims to develop a machine to evaluate the quality of wine glass bottles.
-My research consists in generating a robust multiple view inspection scheme in a non-calibrated way.
+My research consists in generating a robust multiple view inspection scheme in a non-calibrated way (2006-2010).
 img: assets/img/portafolio_proyectos_1.jpg
 importance: 4
 category: work